marberi/100days/README.md

 Watched lession 6 of fast.ai (first hour).

 # Day 66 [2019-03-25]
+This was my first day on hollidays.
+For security and convenience, I decided on travel without laptop.
+During these days I mostly focused on reading papers from Arxiv.
 Read through a few recent papers on the flight.
-I spent most time on 1903.08772.
+I spent most time on [paper](https://arxiv.org/abs/1903.08772).
 It gave the impression the authors was previously interested in expert systems.
 Reading directly new articles from arxiv feels different than papers you know are classic.

 # Day 67 [2019-03-26]